UP man aboard crashed plane had gone to pay obeisance to Lord Pashupatinath in Nepal after birth of son | Business

 Thirty-five-year-old Sonu Jaiswal, a liquor store owner who was among the five Indians feared killed in a plane crash in Nepal on Sunday, had gone to pay obeisance at the famed Pashupatinath Temple in Kathmandu after his wish for a son was fulfilled around six months ago, his relative said.

-As the news of the plane crash reached Chak Jainab village in Ghazipur district of Uttar Pradesh, the shocked villagers gathered at his house.
+As the news of the plane crash reached Chak Jainab village in Uttar Pradesh's Ghazipur district, shocked residents gathered at his house.

-Sonu Jaiswal ran a beer shop in the district.
-They have another house in Alawalpur Chatti but are currently living in Sarnath, Varanasi.
+Sonu Jaiswal ran a beer shop.
+They have another house in Alawalpur Chatti but are currently living in Sarnath in Varanasi, he said.

-''Sonu's wife and children have not been informed about the incident yet.
-They are in another house,'' he said.

 His friends were identified as Abhishek Kushwaha, 25, Vishal Sharma, 22, and Anil Kumar Rajbhar, 27.